where-to-eat

 Smart port-side dining with white tablecloths and professional service.

 La Escollera takes its seafood seriously, with fish displayed on ice for you to choose from.
-The arroz caldoso is exceptional - rich, deeply flavoured, and perfectly cooked.
+The arroz caldoso is exceptional, rich, deeply flavoured, and perfectly cooked.

-Venta García
+Venta Garcia

-Tapas bars in the Old Town
+Best Tapas Bars in Estepona's Old Town

 The Old Town is where Estepona's soul lives.